OWASP/www-project-threat-dragon/docs-2/usage/config/environment.md

 The web application can be configured for various repository / drive access:

-- GitHub
-- Github Enterprise
 - Google Drive
-- Bitbucket
+- GitHub and Github Enterprise
-- Bitbucket Enterprise
+- Bitbucket and Bitbucket Enterprise
 - GitLab

-Refer to the appropriate [step by step guide](#repository-specific-environments).
+Refer to the appropriate [step by step guide](#remote-environments).

 ### Generating Keys